 - Pour two or three cups around the base of each plant, being sure not to get any on the plant itself.

 Once absorbed by the roots, the neem becomes a systemic insecticide that lasts up to 22 days and will sterilize and slowly kill any pest that pierces or chews on the plant.
 It will also help fight root rot and some bacterial and fungal infections!
 Reapply every three weeks as a preventative.

 Getting to Know Earwigs

-Earwigs are a lot scarier looking than they are dangerous, and it’s important to know why you may not want to kill them when they’re outside.
+Steeped in myths and surprisingly common in literature under a variety of nicknames, earwigs can be both friend and foe to gardeners everywhere.
+However, they’re are a lot scarier looking than they are dangerous, and it’s important to know why you may want to avoid killing earwigs when they’re outside.
 Here’s the basic lowdown on these little creepers.

 What Are Earwigs, Anyway?

 Earwigs are an entire order of insects called Dermaptera.
 There are 2,000 individual species across 12 families.
 However, you’re most likely to run into the European earwig (Forficula auricularia).
 While we’ll be focusing more on this species, most types of earwigs are very similar.

 These earwigs are reddish-brown and elongated, with a trademark set of pincers at the rear.
 These pincers, known as cerci, are curved in males and straight in females.
 Oddly enough, if one side of the cerci breaks off, it will regrow straight, even in males.

 It’s extremely rare for an earwig to do either.
 Pinching is a bit more common than biting, but neither are harmful and aren’t known to cause any ill effects other than a bit of brief redness.

 The pincers, while menacing in appearance, are used to grasp prey.
 Beyond grasping, the cerci are also used for self defense and when mating.
 They’re not harmful and contain no venom.